 2. Place the chillies, garlic, mirin, sugar, tomato purée, soy sauce, sesame oil, lime juice and water in a blender and process to a smooth paste.

 3. Place a wok over a very high heat and when really hot add the groundnut oil.
 As it begins to smoke, add the Brussels sprout leaves.
 Cook for 4 minutes, stirring frequently.
 You want the sprouts to begin to catch and to start to colour evenly.
 Add the spring onion.
 Cook for a further 4 minutes and keep stirring to ensure the vegetables are browning evenly.
-Pour in the paste.
+Pour in 3-4 tablespoons of the paste.
 Cook for a further one minute, stirring vigorously to coat the ingredients.

 4. Serve immediately, either on its own or accompanied by jasmine scented Thai rice, with a scattering of toasted sesame seeds and crispy fried shallots on top.